 What regulations are there for LEV?

-• CoSHH Regulations 2002 (as amended)
+• COSHH Regulations 2002 (as amended) – Control of Substances Hazardous to Health

 • EH40/2005 – Workplace Exposure Limits

-• EH44 – Dust in the workplace
+• EH44 – Dust in the Workplace

 • DSEAR 2002 – Dangerous Substances and Explosive Atmospheres Regulations